C program that won’t compile in C++

 }

 This is something we notice when we use malloc().
 Return type of malloc() is void *.
 In C++, we must explicitly typecast return value of malloc() to appropriate type, e.g., “int *p = (void *)malloc(sizeof(int))”.
-In C, typecasting is not necessary.
+In C, typecasting is not necessary.4) Following program compiles & runs fine in C, but fails in compilation in C++. const variable in C++ must be initialized but in c it isn’t necessary.
+Thanks to Pravasi Meet for suggesting this point.

 #include <stdio.h>